 Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997.
 Updated September 2014.

 A keloid scar is a firm, smooth, hard growth due to spontaneous scar formation.
 It can arise soon after an injury, or develop months later.
-Keloids may be uncomfortable or itchy, and may be much larger than the original wound.
+Keloids may be uncomfortable or itchy and extend well beyond the original wound.
 They may form on any part of the body, although the upper chest and shoulders are especially prone to them.

 The precise reason that wound healing sometimes leads to keloid formation is under investigation but is not yet clear.